Friday, August 18, 2017

 Zip – 1.5 out of 3 mugs

-The odd situation is that the flavors are not complex, and the medium carbonation made it difficult for me to determine the rating for this category.
+The odd situation is that the flavors are simple, and the medium carbonation made it difficult for me to determine the rating for this category.
 It is complex yet simple.
 I could debate each way, so it is 1.5.

 Post Consumption Impression – 1.75 out of 3 mugs